oceanprotocol/docs/content/tutorials/metamask-setup.md

 ## What is MetaMask?

-[MetaMask](https://metamask.io/) is a browser extension that allows web applications to interact with the Ethereum blockchain.
-Today, web browsers like Chrome and Firefox display information by fetching it from a server.
-Our current web browsers (Web 2.0 as it’s called) are not built to interface with distributed systems.
-MetaMask allows modern web browsers to interact with the Ethereum blockchain.

-MetaMask serves a dual purpose as a [wallet](/concepts/wallets) (for Ether and ERC-20 tokens) and as a Web 3.0 browser.
-For users, it can work as an Ethereum wallet.
-For developers, it allows you to design and run Ethereum DApps right in your browser without running a full Ethereum node.
-MetaMask talks to the Ethereum blockchain for you.
+[MetaMask](https://metamask.io/) is a browser extension that can be used as a [crypto wallet](/concepts/wallets) for Ether and ERC-20 tokens (such as Ocean tokens).

 ## How to Set Up MetaMask for Chrome

-**Note: MetaMask can also be used with a hardware wallet but we don't cover that option below.**
+**Note: MetaMask can also be used with a TREZOR or Ledger hardware wallet but we don't cover that option below; see [the MetaMask documentation](https://metamask.zendesk.com/hc/en-us/articles/360020394612-How-to-connect-a-Trezor-or-Ledger-Hardware-Wallet).**

 1. Go to the [Chrome Web Store for extensions](https://chrome.google.com/webstore/category/extensions) and search for MetaMask.